dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

 case class Row(col1: Option[Square], col2: Option[Square], col3: Option[Square])
 ```

-As mentioned before our *Game* has nine squares, so 3 x 3 squares.
-So the game might look like:
+A TicTacToe*Game* has nine squares in a 3 x 3 grid, so in this case the game can look like:

 ```scala
 case class Game(row1: Row, row2: Row, row3: Row)